 EPSC supports this legislation, urges its passage and the elimination of frivolous lawsuits filed by radical environmentalists whose sole purpose is to pressure the federal government into settling the lawsuit in a manner favorable to the plaintiff.

-The National Ocean Policy was established by Executive Order and overseas 27 different agencies.
+The National Ocean Policy Coalition was established by Executive Order and overseas 27 different agencies.
 National Ocean Council in July released a “Marine Planning Handbook” that calls for marine plans in the Northeast and Mid-Atlantic to be completed by 2017; the Northeast Regional Planning Body has also conducted a comment period on draft regional ocean planning goals and objectives, and the Mid-Atlantic Regional Planning Body held its inaugural meeting in September, 2013.

 Illustrating the need to remain vigilant regarding impacts to inland energy-producing states, during the Mid-Atlantic Regional Planning Body meeting, representatives of one environmental organization cited concerns with permitting new LNG facilities because they said it would lead to significant increases in hydraulic fracturing that would ultimately harm the oceans